Tennis Great Venus Williams Announces Investment In Asutra, A Self-Care Line

-Warren Buffett, known as the “Oracle of Omaha” suggests that people will do well if they invest in products they use in their everyday life, and tennis great, Venus Williams has taken this advice, and has become a partial investor in a line of care products called Asutra.
+Warren Buffett, known as the “Oracle of Omaha,” suggests that people will do well if they invest in products they use in their everyday life, and tennis great Venus Williams has taken this advice, and has become a partial investor in a line of care products called Asutra.

 People Magazine says that Williams is not just investing money into the company, but also time, becoming the chief brand officer.
 Asutra sells the kind of products a busy, athletic woman like Williams uses in her life, says owner and CEO Stephanie Morimoto, in order to “amp up their self-care time.”